 Audio-Technica ATR2100 Microphone $79

 This is a USB microphone that is often recommended by podcasters as a quality entry-level microphone.
 If you get this one, add a foam cover for a few extra dollars.
 It helps with the sound.

 When it comes to video, your computer’s webcam may or may not suffice.
 Most are low quality, but some are pretty good these days.
 However, if you are looking to get a better image without spending a lot of money, I have one recommendation.

 Logitech C920S $69

 This is a highly rated webcam that plugs into your computer via USB.
-There are lower and higher priced ones, but this should work great for you.
+There are lower and higher-priced ones, but this should work great for you.
+It’s what I use.

 If you are in a room with lots of natural lighting, then you won’t need to worry about extra lights.
 However, if you’re in a basement or shed with one overhead lightbulb, then perhaps this is something to consider.
 You certainly don’t want that dungeon feel.